To request an interview with a DCEG investigator, contact the NCI Office of Media Relations:

 |Organization:||National Cancer InstituteDivision of Cancer Epidemiology and Genetics, Biostatistics Branch|

 |Address:||9609 Medical Center DriveRoom 7E-146|

 Dr. Paul Albert was appointed senior investigator and chief of the Biostatistics Branch in 2016.
-Prior to joining the Division, Dr. Albert was senior investigator and chief of Biostatistics and Bioinformatics Branch in the Division of Epidemiology, Statistics, and Prevention in the Eunice Kennedy Shriver National Institute of Child Health and Human Development.
-He came to the NIH in 1998, first as a staff fellow in the National Institute of Neurological Disorders and Stroke in the Biometry and Field Studies Branch, later as a mathematical statistician in the National Heart Lung and Blood Institute, and the Division of Cancer Treatment and Diagnosis.
-Dr. Albert received his Ph.D. in biostatistics from the Johns Hopkins University.
+Prior to joining the Division, he was senior investigator and chief of the Biostatistics and Bioinformatics Branch in the Division of Epidemiology, Statistics, and Prevention in the Eunice Kennedy Shriver National Institute of Child Health and Human Development.
+Dr. Albert came to the NIH in 1998, first as a staff fellow in the National Institute of Neurological Disorders and Stroke in the Biometry and Field Studies Branch, later as a mathematical statistician in the National Heart Lung and Blood Institute, and the Division of Cancer Treatment and Diagnosis.
+He received his Ph.D. in biostatistics from the Johns Hopkins University.

 Dr. Albert's research interests primarily focus on complex modeling of correlated outcomes in biomedical sciences, including the analysis of longitudinal data, diagnostic testing, and data from biomarker studies.

 In addition, Dr. Albert's recent methodological research interests include the joint modeling of longitudinal and survival data, the analysis of high-dimensional chemical mixture models, and the analysis of circadian rhythms.